Hack And Hop, EC4Y 8BH

 - 35 Whitefriars Street, EC4Y 8BH

 The food offering covers a range of options and is given on the website.
 They also have sharing platters, with both the cheese board and the sausage board being excellent quality (and well-proportioned), while the more meat-based 'bar snack platter' offers their scotch eggs (with a runny yolk), Welsh rarebit, blue cheese beignets and tasty padron peppers.
-Food is served noon-3pm and 5pm-9:30pm Monday to Thursday, noon-9:30pm Friday and Saturday, and noon-4pm on Sunday.
+According to their website as of March 2019, food is served noon-9:30pm Monday to Friday and noon-6pm on Sunday.

 Ewan's verdict: Having only visited on a weekend, when the atmosphere is likely to have been significantly more relaxed, I really liked this pub.
 The beer selection was varied and extensive enough that I was never short of something new to drink, and the food and service were both excellent.
 They also offered a very competitive rate for booking out the upstairs room for a party.

 Accessibility: Toilets are up a flight of stairs.